-(1) A vessel is required to undergo a periodic lightship verification at a period not exceeding five years.

-Note A lightship survey does not have to be conducted at year 5 (renewal) provided it is conducted at a frequency not exceeding 5 years.
-Evidence of the most recent lightship survey must be uploaded to the renewal activity.

-(2) Where a vessel is required to undergo a periodic lightship verification, the survey should be conducted using the lightship report that is available on the AMSA website.

-Note The applicable lightship form is AMSA form 653.

-- (3) Accredited Marine Surveyors and recognised organisations may accept a lightship report from a competent person, such as a naval architect or an Accredited Marine Surveyor. - (4) If a variation in lightship displacement of 4% or more, or longitudinal centre of gravity (LCG) of 2% of more is identified, the vessel's stability must be reassessed against the applicable stability criteria. - (5) However, a practical stability assessment of the vessel stability may be conducted instead of a lightship measurement, if the criteria is applicable. - (6) In addition, for Class 1 vessels <12m long and Class 2, Class 3 and Class 4 vessels, the lightship verification may be in the form of: - (a) an examination of the vessel for lightship modifications or additions by the surveyor; and - (b) a declaration signed by the owner or the master of the vessel which includes: - (i) in table format, all the changes made to the vessel since the last inclining or practical stability test, or since the last Certificate of Survey was issued;

-Note Section 11 of Marine Order 503 requires the owner to notify the National Regulator of all changes to the vessel's structure, arrangements, material or scantlings, including changes that are not mentioned in Schedule 1 of Marine Order 503.

-- (ii) a description of each change including weight and centre of gravity information; and - (iii) any available relevant information such as photographs or sketches; and - (c) if the anticipated variation in lightship displacement is 4% or more, or in longitudinal centre of gravity (LCG) is 2% or more, the owner must demonstrate that the vessel's stability remains adequate to perform its intended operations.
-This may require the vessel's re-assessment against the relevant stability criteria.

-Note In accordance with Schedule 1 of Marine Order 503, a variation to lightship displacement of 4% or more, or a variation to lightship LCG of 2% or more, is considered a significant change and triggers the application of the standards specified in Schedule 2

-Clarified that variation of lightship > 4% and LCG > 2% requires stability to be re-assessed. of Marine Order 503 for existing vessels or re-verification of stability characteristics for new vessels.
-See Marine Order 503, or contact the National Regulator for more information, where this occurs.
+- (1) A vessel is required to undergo a periodic lightship verification at a period not exceeding five years. - Note A lightship survey does not have to be conducted at year 5 (renewal) provided it is conducted at a frequency not exceeding 5 years.
+Evidence of the most recent lightship survey must be uploaded to the renewal activity. - (2) Where a vessel is required to undergo a periodic lightship verification, the survey should be conducted using the lightship report that is available on the AMSA website. - Note The applicable lightship form is AMSA form 653. - (3) Accredited Marine Surveyors and recognised organisations may accept a lightship report from a competent person, such as a naval architect or an Accredited Marine Surveyor. - (4) If a variation in lightship displacement of 4% or more, or longitudinal centre of gravity (LCG) of 2% of more is identified, the vessel's stability must be reassessed against the applicable stability criteria. - (5) However, a practical stability assessment of the vessel stability may be conducted instead of a lightship measurement, if the criteria is applicable. - (6) In addition, for Class 1 vessels <12m long and Class 2, Class 3 and Class 4 vessels, the lightship verification may be in the form of: - (a) an examination of the vessel for lightship modifications or additions by the surveyor; and - (b) a declaration signed by the owner or the master of the vessel which includes: - (iii) in table format, all the changes made to the vessel since the last inclining or practical stability test, or since the last Certificate of Survey was issued; - (iv) Note Section 11 of Marine Order 503 requires the owner to notify the National Regulator of all changes to the vessel's structure, arrangements, material or scantlings, including changes that are not mentioned in Schedule 1 of Marine Order 503. - (v) a description of each change including weight and centre of gravity information; and - (vi) any available relevant information such as photographs or sketches. - (c) if the anticipated variation in lightship displacement is 4% or more, or in longitudinal centre of gravity (LCG) is 2% or more, the owner must demonstrate that the vessel's stability remains adequate to perform its intended operations through re-assessment against the relevant stability criteria. - Note In accordance with Schedule 1 of Marine Order 503, a variation to lightship displacement of 4% or more, or a variation to lightship LCG of 2% or more, is considered a significant change and triggers the application of the standards specified in Schedule 2 of Marine Order 503 for existing vessels or re-verification of stability characteristics for new vessels.
+See Marine Order 503, or contact the National Regulator for more information, where this occurs. - (7) MARS will automatically generate a lightship survey activity for a vessel as part of the vessel's year 5 (renewal) survey.
+The surveyor undertaking the renewal survey must:

-- (7) MARS will automatically generate a lightship survey activity for a vessel as part of the vessel's year 5 (renewal) survey.
-The surveyor undertaking the renewal survey must: - (a) undertake the lightship verification; or - (b) verify that a lightship verification has been conducted within the last five years. - Note 1 MARS is AMSA's online surveyor portal.
+- (a) undertake the lightship verification; or - (b) verify that a lightship verification has been conducted within the last five years.

-Note 2 Where the lightship verification is conducted earlier than the renewal survey, the surveyor should contact AMSA to request the lightship survey activity to be generated in MARS or may submit the lightship verification paperwork manually.
+Note Where the lightship verification is conducted earlier than the renewal survey, the surveyor should contact AMSA to request the lightship survey activity to be generated in MARS or may submit the lightship verification paperwork manually.